davidc/mtping/README.md

 Mikrotik RTT times are only reported to a resolution of 1ms.

-This tool therefore only shows min/avg/max/mdev in integers as well.
+This tool therefore only shows min/avg/max/mdev as integers as well.

 ## Python